-The construction of this castle was commanded in 1186 AD by the Byzantine emperor Andronicus Komnenos, on the site of an earlier ancient fortification.
-But even before finishing it was taken over by the Venetians, who completed the castle around 1214.
+The construction of the largest fortress of the Aegean sea was commanded in 1186 AD by the Byzantine emperor Andronicus Komnenos, on the site of an earlier ancient fortification.
+But even before finishing it, it was taken over by the Venetians, who completed the castle around 1214.

 After this, many wars came.
 First, the castle came back to Byzantium and then it was taken by the Ottamans.
 From the 15th to the 17th century the island went back and forth between the Venetians and the Turks.
 And in the 18th century also the Russians showed their interest and ruled the island for a while.
 In 1912 the Greeks took over the castle of Myrina from the Turkish and since then it has been a part of Greece.